-PLEASE NOTE: THIS POST IS A PERSONAL ACCOUNT OF POSTNATAL DEPRESSION & ANXIETY
+PLEASE NOTE: THIS POST CONTAINS DETAILS OF POSTNATAL DEPRESSION, ANXIETY & A DISCUSSION OF GRIEF

-This is Part One in a 3 part series of my personal experience of postnatal depression.
+This is Part 3 of a 3 part series of a personal account of postnatal depression, anxiety & loss.

 Kübler-Ross, E. (2014) On death & dying: What the dying have to teach doctors, nurses, clergy & their own families.
 Scribner: New York

 Mearns, D & Thorne, B. (2006) Person-centred therapy today.
 New frontiers in theory and practice.
 Sage: London.

 Stroebe, M. & Schut, H. (2010) The Dual Process model of coping with bereavement: Rationale and description.
 Death studies (23) 3: pp 197-224

 Viorst, J. (2002) Necessary Losses.
 The Free Press: New York